Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Acknowledgment

 \newcounter{mysection} \thesection{ {\value{section}} \Alph{mysection}}

 This appendix provides supplementary technical and experimental details supporting the main findings of our paper.
-In Appendix~\ref{sec:sup:viewdependentformlation}, we present the explicit mathematical formulation for incorporating directional dependency into our UE method through the use of SH and show that this does not hurt the linearity of our least-squares formulation.
+In Appendix~\ref{sec:sup:viewdependentformlation}, we present the explicit mathematical formulation for incorporating directional dependency into our UE method through the use of SH and show that this does not affect the linearity of our least-squares formulation.
 Appendix~\ref{sec:sup:3dgsvariants} details an ablation study evaluating our UE technique across various 3DGS variants.
-We compare the reconstruction fidelity of stochastic 3DGS methods, which baselines in our main UE study use, and standard 3DGS in Appendix~\ref{sec:sup:splatQuality}.
-Appendix \ref{sec:sup:avs_training_iterations} investigates the effect of the training budget (number of iterations) for uncertainty channels prior to selecting the next best view in AVS.
+Appendix~\ref{sec:sup:sparseViewUE} provides scene-wise results for our study on uncertainty estimation in highly novel views.
+We compare the reconstruction fidelity of stochastic 3DGS methods, which the baselines in our main UE study employ, and standard 3DGS in Appendix~\ref{sec:sup:splatQuality}.
+Appendix~\ref{sec:sup:avs_training_iterations} investigates the effect of the training budget (number of iterations) for uncertainty channels prior to selecting the next best view in AVS.
 Additional qualitative examples for UE are presented in Appendix~\ref{sec:sup:qualitativeexamples}.
-Finally, we address limitations of our method in Appendix~\ref{sec:sup:limitations}.
+Finally, in Appendix~\ref{sec:sup:uncertainty_response}, we validate that our predictive uncertainty responds as expected to controlled aleatoric and epistemic perturbations of the training views.